Translations and Internationalization (i18n)

 Adding an i18n dictionary for a user

-property to your prismatic.init
+property in your prismatic.init

 invocation.

-Phrases can also be added to prismatic.showMarketplace
+You can also add phrases to prismatic.showMarketplace

 Include any phrases